 After the first turn on the K2 Simple Pleasures, we were hooting and hollering as we railed turns down a black diamond run of perfect corduroy.
-We will remember the turns we were able to hold on this board for a while - they were that incredible.
-We could go fully on edge without encountering heel drag on our size 8 boot, which is attributed to the volume shift of the snowboards profile.
+We will remember the turns we could hold on this board for a while — they were that incredible.
+We could go fully on edge without encountering heel drag on our size eight boot.
+This is attributed to the volume shifted profile of the snowboard.
 Volume shifted snowboards are shorter and wider to achieve the same stability of a longer, narrower board.

 The primary benefit is that it mitigates toe or heel drag, which changes the ride of the board to require a little more effort to get up on edge.
-It also takes some getting used to on smooth snow, but is incredible when you tune into it.
-The width of the board can be challenging in bumpy snow or rutted out powder areas, where we were getting bucked around.
+The added effort takes some getting used to on smooth snow, but it is incredible when you tune into it.
+It becomes a set it and forget it edging style when turning.
+The width of the board can be challenging in bumpy snow or rutted out powder areas because you can get bucked around.
 In slush, we were able to surf around and coexist with the inconsistency of the snow surface, thanks to the short tail and surfy shape.

 The shape of this board is designed for carving and making beautiful arcs all over the mountain.
 Its camber profile and complimentary sidecut help create powerful turns of any radius and style.
 We felt the board was consistent in its turning power and accelerated out of the turns; the shape created a board that turns and turns well.
 However, its flex pattern was underwhelming.

-The flex of the Simple Pleasures, while it was consistent through a turn, also lacks liveliness throughout that is responsible for in turn sensation and finishing acceleration.
-This board absolutely rails and is nimble while doing it, which makes the experience fun despite a bland flex pattern.
+While the flex was consistent through a turn, it lacks the liveliness that is responsible for in turn sensation and finishing acceleration.
+This board absolutely rails, which makes the experience fun despite a bland flex pattern.
 We reached for this model often because of its edging prowess.
 The Simple Pleasures board should appeal to anyone who wants to lay beautiful lines around the mountain.